pat721/upload-something-CAD/README.md

 ## Operating System

-The Application should be able to run on any operating system, that is able to install [Node.js](https://nodejs.org/en/) with it's package manager "npm".
+The Application should be able to run on any operating system, that is able to install [Node.js](https://nodejs.org/en/) with the package manager "npm".

 ## Programming Language